 - We also set standards for organisations holding voluntary registers for health and social care occupations and accredit those that meet them.

 - We share good practice and knowledge, conduct research and introduce new ideas to our sector.
 We monitor policy developments in the UK and internationally and provide advice on issues relating to professional standards in health and social care.

 - We do this to promote the health, safety and wellbeing of users of health and social care services and the public.
 We are an independent body, accountable to the UK Parliament.

-- The Nursing and Midwifery Council regulates the nursing and midwifery professions in the United Kingdom.
-From July 2018, the NMC also became the regulator in law for nursing associates in England.
-Its work includes: setting and maintaining standards of practice and conduct; maintaining a register of qualified professionals (registrants); assuring the quality of education and training for nurses, midwives and nursing associates; requiring registrants to keep their skills up to date through continuing professional development; and taking action to restrict or remove from practice registrants who are not considered to be fit to practise.
-As at 31 March 2018, the NMC was responsible for a register of 690,278 nurses and midwives.
+- The Nursing and Midwifery Council (the NMC) regulates the nursing and midwifery professions in the United Kingdom and nursing associates in England.
+Its work includes: setting and maintaining standards of practice and conduct; maintaining a register of qualified professionals; assuring the quality of education and training for nurses, midwives and nursing associates; requiring registrants to keep their skills up to date through continuing professional development; and taking action to restrict or remove from practice registrants who are not considered to be fit to practise.
+As at 31 March 2019, the NMC was responsible for a register of 698,237 nurses, midwives and nursing associates.
 Its annual retention fee for registrants is £120.